KevinAllysson/KevinAllysson/README.md

-<h1 align="center">Olá! 👋 Me chamo Kevin Allysson | Hi! 👋 I'm Kevin Allysson</h1>
+<h1 align="center">Hi! 👋 I'm Kevin Allysson</h1>

 <p align="center">
-  💻 Desenvolvedor Full Stack & Estudante de Ciência da Computação <br/>
   💻 Full Stack Developer & Computer Science Student <br/>
-  📍 Rio Grande do Sul, Brasil | Brazil
+  📍 Rio Grande do Sul, Brazil
 </p>

 ---

-### 🧑‍💻 Sobre mim | About me
+### 🧑‍💻 About Me

-Sou um desenvolvedor autodidata apaixonado por tecnologia, com 30 anos de idade.
-Iniciei minha carreira buscando conhecimento de forma independente, sempre motivado pela curiosidade e pelo desafio de criar soluções eficientes.
-Atualmente, estou cursando **Ciência da Computação** na **UNINTER**, consolidando a base teórica que complementa minha experiência prática.

-Tenho vivência tanto liderando quanto participando ativamente de equipes em projetos de diferentes níveis de complexidade, desde **landing pages otimizadas** até **sistemas completos e seguros** com foco em performance e escalabilidade.

----

 I'm a passionate self-taught developer from Brazil, 30 years old.
-I started my journey by independently seeking knowledge, driven by curiosity and the desire to build efficient solutions.
+I began my journey by independently seeking knowledge, driven by curiosity and the desire to build efficient and scalable solutions.

-Currently, I'm studying **Computer Science** at **UNINTER**, combining theoretical knowledge with practical experience.
+Currently, I'm studying **Computer Science** at **UNINTER**, combining theoretical foundations with solid practical experience.

-I've worked both as a team leader and collaborator in projects of various complexity levels — from **optimized landing pages** to **complete and secure systems** focused on performance and scalability.
+I've worked both as a team leader and as a team member in projects ranging from **optimized one-page templates** to **complex and secure systems** focused on performance and scalability.

 ---

-### 🚀 Tecnologias e Habilidades | Technologies & Skills
+### 🚀 Technologies & Skills

-- Criação de interfaces responsivas com animações em **CSS/SCSS**
-- Desenvolvimento de sistemas completos com **autenticação segura e criptografia**
-- Integração e criação de **APIs RESTful**
-- Conhecimento em **boas práticas de segurança**, versionamento e componentização
+- Responsive UI development with modern **CSS/SCSS animations**
+- Full system development with **secure authentication and encryption**
+- Integration and creation of **RESTful APIs**
+- Knowledge of **security best practices**, version control, and component-based design
-- Experiência com arquiteturas modernas como **SPA** e **SSR**
+- Experience with modern architectures such as **SPA** and **SSR**

 ---

-- Responsive UI creation with **CSS/SCSS animations**
-- Full-feature system development with **secure authentication and encryption**
-- Integration and development of **RESTful APIs**
-- Knowledge of **security best practices**, version control and component-based design
-- Experience with modern architectures like **SPA** and **SSR**

----

-### 🛠️ Linguagens e Ferramentas | Languages & Tools
+### 🛠️ Languages & Tools

 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vuejs/vuejs-original.svg" width="40" alt="Vue.js"/>